 - Using and recognise some words from a song.

 This will break the routine and makes the vocabulary they learn relevant, which helps them to remember it more easily.
-You can teach some new Spanish words or check the vocabulary you have given during this term.
+You can teach some new Spanish Songs or check the vocabulary you have given during this term.
 (Use your imagination and try to associate in groups the vocabulary that you have been teaching. eg. animal toys, items class, colours, transports, etc)

 How can you do this Spanish lesson?